Pax Dei

 Totally blind gamers.

-We frequently updated Mainframes Senior UX Designer Jasmin Dahncke on our progress, and she provided us with insights.
+We frequently updated Mainframes Lead UX Designer Jasmin Dahncke on our progress, and she provided us with insights.
 Mainframe also put us in contact with the accessibility consultant Brandon Cole, who we worked with closely during the project.

 We defined our top research goals: